KSCumnock/KSCumnock.github.io/holmanager/EMAIL_SETUP_GUIDE.md

 # Email Notification Setup Guide

-Your Holiday Management System now includes email notifications for approved and declined requests!
-Here's how to set it up:
+Your Holiday Management System now includes comprehensive email notifications!
+Here's what gets notified:

+## 📧 Email Notifications Include:

+1. **New Request Submitted** → Notifies all admins
+2. **Request Approved** → Notifies the employee
+3. **Request Declined** → Notifies the employee
+4. **Request Cancelled** → Notifies the employee

+---

+## Setup Instructions

-## Option 1: EmailJS (Recommended - Free Tier Available)
+### Option 1: EmailJS (Recommended - Free Tier Available)

 EmailJS is a free email service that's perfect for client-side applications like this one.